Brighten your home with these easy DIY heart string lights.

-One of the things I don’t like about living in the UK is they gloomy grey winter days.
-In an attempt to brighten up my home a bit, I made some fun heart string lights to go with the neon string heart decoration I made.
+One of the things I don’t like about living in the UK is the gloomy, grey winter days.
+To brighten up my home, I made some fun heart string lights to go with the neon string heart decoration I made.

-When I was 8 years old I discovered Shrink plastic.
-I thought that it was an amazing craft and made endless, key chains, badges and bracelets from the stuff.
+When I was eight years old, I discovered Shrink plastic.
+I thought it was a fantastic craft and made endless key chains, badges, and bracelets from the stuff.
 I even experimented with shrinking everyday plastic packaging into fun trinkets.

 What you need to make heart string lights.